w3f/polkadot-wiki/docs/learn/learn-comparison-ethereum-2.md

 ## Rollups

 Rollups, a layer 2 scaling solution, have been talked about for some time and it's potential to scaling Ethereum.
 A layer 2 network of nodes would be responsible for "rolling up" transaction together by batching them before publishing them to the main Ethereum chain.
 A rolled up transaction could inclue 10,000 transactions.
-Rollups reduce transaction fees significantly, and there are a few different versions that are being worked on.
+Rollups increase TPS and reduce transaction fees significantly, and there are a few different versions that are being worked on.

-### Optimism

-### Arbitrum
+### Optimistic Rollups

+Using a "innocent until proven guilty" approach, optimistic rollups will accept transaction commitments to the network while validating for errors and security issues.
+If invalid, validators can submit a fradulent commitment proof(fraud-proofs).
+These proofs will be used to reject fradulant transactions.
+This way, transaction results along with a proof can be stored on the main network, but transaction data can be stored elsewhere.
+Optimistic rollups can improve transaction scalability 10-100x, and writes transactions to Ethereum as [`calldata`](https://ethereum.stackexchange.com/questions/52989/what-is-calldata) reducing gas fees significantly.

+Examples of optimistic rollup solutions include [Optimisim](https://www.optimism.io/), [Arbitrum](https://bridge.arbitrum.io/) and [Unipig](https://unipig.exchange/welcome).

-### ZK Rollups
+### Zero-Knowledge Rollups

 #### EIP 4844